Delmastro/Delmastro/README.md

 ### I enjoy developing new tools that make learning easy and fun. <br />

 <br>
 Here is a collection of my projects, ideas and notes.
-I love designing experiences that resonant with users and help them learn new concepts.
-My other interests are pattern recognition 🔍, cryptography 📖 and mathematics ✏️<br />
+I love designing experiences that resonant with users that assit them with learning new concepts.
+My other interests are pattern recognition 🔍 cryptography 📖 and mathematics ✏️<br />

 <br>
 🔭 I’m currently polishing my web design and development skills.<br />